sdnfv/openNetVM/docs/Install.md

     echo export RTE_TARGET=x86_64-native-linuxapp-gcc  >> ~/.bashrc
     ```

-4. Set environment variable ONVM_NUM_HUEGPAGES and ONVM_NIC_PCI.
+4. Set environment variable ONVM_NUM_HUGEPAGES and ONVM_NIC_PCI.

-    ONVM_NUM_HUEGPAGES is a variable specifies how many hugepages are reserved by the user, default value of this is 1024, which could be set using:
+    ONVM_NUM_HUGEPAGES is a variable specifies how many hugepages are reserved by the user, default value of this is 1024, which could be set using:
     ```sh
-    echo export ONVM_NUM_HUEGPAGES=1024 >> ~/.bashrc
+    echo export ONVM_NUM_HUGEPAGES=1024 >> ~/.bashrc
     ```

     ONVM_NIC_PCI is a variable that specifies NIC ports to be bound to DPDK.
 If ONVM_NIC_PCI is not specified, the default action is to bind all non-active 10G NIC ports to DPDK.